liquality/atomicagent/README.md

 | `docker:log-full-system`    | Prints the standard out of the running "atomicagent-full-system" container. |
 | `docker:stop-full-system`   | Stops the running "atomicagent-full-system" container and the agent services. |

-The config file used for these commands: `env/tester/config.tester.toml`
+The config file is pre-configured for this scenario and is located at: `config/tester/config.tester.toml`

 ## User to Agent Swap Workflow